Tap to get financing

 SBA 504 Loan Versus SBA 7(a) Loan

-Now, let's get our comparison on!
+Now, let's compare the two loans.
 Like the SBA 7(a) loan, the SBA 504 is another government-backed loan program that business owners can use for real estate and land, among other things.
 The SBA 504 is very popular for land and real estate, and has details built into the program that make it designed for that purpose.

 The specific terms of the loan are structured for land and real estate uses.
 Other loan programs may have better terms for your use.
 Learn more about different types of SBA loans here.